 Engage students, parents, and school/community stakeholders in reviewing and exploring the meaning of the results.
-Obtain their input into how the school might better meet the identified needs.
-Engage them in developing a detailed action plan to guide school/community collaborative efforts.
+Obtain their input into how the school might better meet the identified school and student needs and into developing a detailed action plan to guide school/community collaborative efforts.
 This communicates to stakeholders that you value their input into how to improve the school/community and gives them an opportunity for meaningful participation.
+By enlisting their collaboration, you also increase the prospect that the identified needs will be successfully addressed.

-As part of this process, it is highly recommended that you conduct a structured Listening to Students Workshop designed to explore with students-as staff observe-the meaning of survey results and obtain student input on how to address the needs identified by the survey.
-WestEd staff also can conduct a Data Workshop designed to identify local needs based on the survey results and engage adult stakeholders in developing a detailed plan and timetable for meeting those needs using evidence-based strategies.
+As part of this process, WestEd staff also can facilitate a Data Workshop designed to identify local needs based on the survey results and engage adult stakeholders in developing a detailed plan and timetable for meeting those needs using evidence-based strategies.
 For more information, contact your CalSCHLS Regional Center 888.841.7536 or email calschls@wested.org.